f-cohomology and motives over number rings: Abstract

 \section{Abstract}

 This paper is concerned with an interpretation of $f$-cohomology, a modification of motivic cohomology of motives over number fields, in terms of motives over number rings.
-Under standard assumptions on mixed motives over finite fields, number fields and number rings, we show that the two extant definitions of $f$-cohomology of mixed motives $M_\eta$ over $F$---one via ramification conditions on $\ell$-adic realizations, another one via the $K$-theory of proper regular models---both agree with motivic cohomology of $\eta_{!*} M_\eta[1]$.
+Under standard assumptions on mixed motives over finite fields, number fields and number rings, we show that the two extant definitions of $f$-cohomology of mixed motives $M_\eta$ over a number field $F$---one via ramification conditions on $\ell$-adic realizations, another one via the $K$-theory of proper regular models---both agree with motivic cohomology of $\eta_{!*} M_\eta[1]$.
 Here $\eta_{!*}$ is constructed by a limiting process in terms of intermediate extension functors $j_{!*}$ defined in analogy to perverse sheaves.

 The aim of this paper is to give an interpretation of $f$-cohomology in terms of motives over number rings.
 The notion of $f$-cohomology goes back to Beilinson who used it to formulate a conjecture about special $L$-values \cite{Beilinson:Higher,Beilinson:Notes}.
 The most classical example is what is now called $\H^1_f(F, \one(1))$, $f$-cohomology of $\one(1)$, the motive of a number field $F$, twisted by one.
-This group is $\OF^\x \t_\Z \Q$, as opposed to the full motivic cohomology $\H^1(F, \one(1)) = F^\x \t \Q$.
+This group is $\mathcal O_F^\x \t_\Z \Q$, as opposed to the full motivic cohomology $\H^1(F, \one(1)) = F^\x \t \Q$.
 Together with the Dirichlet regulator, it explains the residue of the Dedekind zeta function $\zeta_F(s)$ at $s=1$.
-In general, for any mixed motive $M_\eta$ over $F$, there are two independent yet conjecturally equivalent ways to define $\H^1_f(F, M_\eta) \subset \H^1(F, M_\eta)$.
-We propose a third way to obtain these groups, by interpreting $f$-cohomology as motivic cohomology of suitable motives over $\OF$.
+This idea has been generalized in many steps and many ways, for example to the notion of Selmer complexes \cite{Nekovar:Selmer}.
+This work is concerned with the $f$-cohomology of a mixed motive $M_\eta$ over $F$.
+There are two independent yet conjecturally equivalent ways to define $\H^1_f(F, M_\eta) \subset \H^1(F, M_\eta)$.
+We interpret the two definitions of $f$-cohomology as motivic cohomology of suitable motives over $\OF$.
 This idea is due to Huber.